bigscience-workshop/bigscience/train/tr8b-104B/chronicles.md

 perl -pi -e 's|--train-samples 300_000_000|--train-samples 7799008|' tr8b-104B-emb-norm-64n.slurm
 ```

-1. Run the optimiser reset job once
+1. Run the optimizer reset job once as set up above

-2. The next job restore the slurm script to the original as the optimizer should have been warmed up
+2. The next job should run mostly on the normal slurm script to the original as the optimizer should have been warmed up

 once (1) started running, back it up and restore the original:
 ```